a-sh-dev/hyd_ruby_terminal_app/README.md

 ### User Interface, Interaction & Enhancements

 The tone of the app is positive, chill and friendly.
-The chosen words throughout the app will be sensitive and considerate.
+The chosen words throughout the app is assuring, sympathetic and considerate.
 For example, not using the word 'quit' to end the program, preventing any harmful negative thoughts for the worse-case scenario.

 #### Ruby Gems Files Integrations